Kilmartin Castle is committed to promoting a more sustainable way of life offering accommodation for the sustainably minded traveller.

 WHAT WE BUY

-We support local farmers with high standards of animal welfare and fee range livestock practices when sourcing meat.
-Our eggs are from Kintyre Eggs and Milk from the cows of Wee Isle Dairy on the Isle of Gigha.
+We support local farmers with high standards of animal welfare and free range livestock practices when sourcing meat.
+Our eggs are from Bellochantuy Farm and Milk from the cows of Wee Isle Dairy on the Isle of Gigha.
 We passionately support our small independent shops on our local high street including Marmalade, an ethical deli, and Murrays, a family owned smokery.
 Our bread is handmade Sourdough from Lucy’s of Ardfern.

 In our bathrooms you will find Who Gives A Crap loo roll, who donate 50% of their profits to their mission of ensuring that everyone has access to clean water and a toilet within our lifetime.
 Toilet roll is made from sustainably grown bamboo.
 Shampoo, conditioner and body wash are Faith in Nature, natural, cruelty free and vegan.
 Rivka moved to Scotland where she gathered seaweed from the beach to make their first shampoo.
 Their bottles are 100% recycled and recyclable and product is dispensed into beautiful pottery in our bathrooms, handmade by Glasgow artist Claire Henry.